The Sea: Dublin's Best Coastal Walk. Dun Laoghaire to Killiney

 The Royal Marine Hotel in one of those seaside hotels which has slightly lost its grandeur thanks to Ryanair's cheap flights, but it's still a nice experience to do afternoon tea there, especially if you are travelling with a slightly older member of the family.

-Coffee, Famers Market and 99 Ice Cream
+Coffee, Market and Ice Cream

 Across the road is the People's Park.
 On Sundays they have the market.
 Lots of local food and a very nice atmosphere.
+There are public bathrooms here too, always important on a walking tour.

+Just about a two minute walk further down the sea wall is Teddy's Ice Cream.
+A Dublin institution.
 Ask for a 99 at Teddy's.
-It's a normal whipped ice cream cone but with a Flake chocolate bar sticking out of it.
-Every Irish child knows the threat of "Behave or no 99 for you" is a weak one, because the adults want it more than the kids did.
+It's a whipped ice cream cone but with a Flake chocolate bar sticking out of it.
+Every Irish child knows the threat of "Behave or no 99 for you" is a weak one, because the adults want it more than the kids do.

 Glasthule